Tag Archive for: Case study

 The Personal Touch

 Publishers are beginning to take notice and to understand the importance of accessible content.
 Inga remarked that individual discussions with publishers are the most effective way to convey the accessibility message and to introduce colleagues to their virtual library service “ELVIS” which carries the possibility of attracting new audiences.
-ELVIS is one of the most important products created by LLB, allowing people with reading disabilities to look for and access their desired accessible publications at home.
+ELVIS is one of the most important products created by LAB, allowing people with reading disabilities to look for and access their desired accessible publications at home.
 This service is adapted to the needs of visually impaired users – the system has a simple user interface, the possibility to change the print size, colours of the text and screen background.
 Currently 14,400 accessible book titles are available on ELVIS.
 Books are available in different formats including: audio, DAISY, accessible PDF and digital braille.
 Users can read/listen to books by streaming them online or downloading to their devices.
-Until recently, only publications created by LLB were available on ELVIS but, since 2022, the virtual library also makes available ebooks and audio books acquired from publishers.
+Until recently, only publications created by LAB were available on ELVIS but, since 2022, the virtual library also makes available ebooks and audio books acquired from publishers.

 Top Tips for Other Publishers on Their Accessibility Journey